libp2p/specs/noise/README.md

 The first handshake message contains the initiator's ephemeral public key, which allows subsequent key exchanges and message payloads to be encrypted.

-The second and third handshake messages include a [signed handshake payload](#the-libp2p-signed-handshake-payload), which contains a signature authenticating the sender's static Noise key as described in the [Static Key Authentication section](#static-key-authentication) and may include other internal libp2p data.
+The second and third handshake messages include a [Noise handshake payload](#the-libp2p-handshake-payload), which contains a signature authenticating the sender's static Noise key as described in the [Static Key Authentication section](#static-key-authentication) and may include other internal libp2p data.